hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 # permuations:
 ## with Gumbel-Sinkhorn

+- simply treat ordering the peices of the puzzle as classification of peices to the number of possible slots in a way that there aren't any conflicts.
+If there are N pieces, there are N spots.
+So an N class classification problem without inconsistencies.
+- If we make a softmax vector of N-dim for classifying each puzzle peice to a location, there might be peices that are assigned to the same location.

+- The matching operator solves this by forming a matrix of sofmaxes where both rows and cols sum to 1.
+It is simply a softmax applied to the stack of logits from all peices of the puzzle.
+Basically, first normalizing every row of the matrix of all peices and then normalizing applied to columns using  softmax operator.
+- If we map this to the case of a semi-supervised VAE, instead of using Gumbel-Softmax for a single discrete latent variable(classification label Y), we now have a bunch of N latent variables (the number of puzzle pieces).
+Instead of sampling from Gumble distribution and applying softmax, we sample from Gumble and apply the matching operator.

 Learning permutation latent variable models requires an intractable marginalization over the combinatorial objects.

 The paper approximates discrete maximum-weight matching using the continuous Sinkhorn operator.
 Sinkhorn operator is attractive because it functions as a simple, easy-to-implement analog of the softmax operator.
 Gumbel-Sinkhorn is an extension of the Gumbel-Softmax to distributions over latent matchings.